Skip to main content

 Eczema, also known as atopic or childhood eczema, is the most common skin condition we see.
 In milder cases the skin is dry, red and itchy.
 In more serious cases there could be weeping, crusting and splitting of the skin.
 At this point it can become even more itchy and uncomfortable.
 Approximately one in five...

-Welcome to our Ehlers-Danlos Syndrome Service where we diagnose children and adults with suspected complex EDS throughout the country.
-Ehlers-Danlos Syndrome (EDS) is a group of inherited disorders where skin, joints, blood vessels and hollow organs can be affected as a result of underlying defects in connective tissue.
-Several major types are identified including classical,...
+Welcome to the Ehlers-Danlos Syndrome (EDS) Service.
+We see children and adults suspected of having or diagnosed with one of the rare types of EDS from across the UK.
+EDS is a group of inherited disorders where skin, joints, blood vessels and hollow organs can be affected as a result of underlying defects in connective...

 Our Embrace service is a highly specialist, round-the-clock transport service for critically ill infants and children in Yorkshire and the Humber who require care in another hospital in the region or further afield.
 About Embrace Each year our specialist teams of nurses, advanced nurse practitioners, doctors and drivers transfer more than 2,000 infants and children...

 Welcome to Emerald Lodge at the Becton Centre where we have places for 9 young people aged 8-13 who are experiencing emotional and behavioural difficulties.
-We offer assessment, care and treatment for young people presenting with a serious mental illness who require intensive day or hospital admission.
-Our team of psychiatrists, nurses, psychologists, therapists and...
+We offer assessment, care and treatment for young people presenting with a serious mental illness who require hospital admission.
+Our team of psychiatrists, nurses, psychologists, therapists and teachers use a...

 Our Emergency Department (ED) is also known as Accident and Emergency (A&E).
 We are open 24 hours a day, 365 days a year.
 We provide emergency care for more than 65,000 children every year, up to the age of 16, with a range of illnesses and injuries.
 There are a limited number of parking spaces...